kluskaj/Organic/Manual.md

   * **pixelSize** : Angular size of a pixel size in milli arc seconds (mas).
   * **optimizer** : The optimizer to be used for fine tuning the the generator.
 This optimizer is given as a dictionary and is reset for each reset of the generator training.
   * **resetOpt** : Boolean.
 If true the optimizer is reset when the generator is reset, if false the state is carried over.
+*
+  * **ShiftPhotoCenter** If true ORGANIC centers the photocenter of the images, this is also the default value, so it does not expresly need to be set.
+This option is automaticly set to false when using Fixed sparco parameters.
+  * UseRoll if True the integer photocenter offset is removed by "rolling" the image.
+If false this is not done and the pixels shifted into the image have value of 0 rel. flux
+  * Interp Defines the type of interpolation to be used for the photocenter centering.
+Options are: 'BILINEAR' and 'NEAREST'
 * Load the data used in the image reconstruction.
   * **dirV2** : Directory of a numpy array containing artificial squared visibility values, if one wishes to use these.
 The corresponding baselines and errorvalues are addopted from the used real dataset.
   * **dirCP** : Directory of a numpy array containing artificial closure phase values, if one wishes to use these.
 The corresponding baselines and errorvalues are addopted from the used real dataset.